Be a Foster, Save a Life

 What about food and medical care?

-For dogs, we are able to provide high-quality food, vaccinations, worming and flea medication.
+For dogs and cats, we are able to provide high-quality food, vaccinations, worming and flea medication, and other supplies.

 If the animal becomes ill, the Shelter can provide medication, and may authorize visits to a veterinarian as well.